What is a triathlon anyway?

 Swim around the mountains and cycle to the heart of the Snowdonia National Park on this challenging but awe-inspiring triathlon in Wales.
 Not for the faint-hearted, the motto of this event is ‘Always Aim High’, which gives you an idea of what you’re in for.
 That said, you will be rewarded with the kind of buzz and location that is pretty much guaranteed to get you hooked on triathlons for life.

 If all goes well in 2022, this well-known triathlon event will finally properly celebrate it’s 10-year anniversary.
 If regular distances aren’t your cup of tea, sign up to punish yourself by doing a triathlon two days in a row.

 No one ever thought that anything with the term ‘ironman’ in the title would be appropriate for beginners, but this one comes with recommendations by those who have done it.
 It does highlight that while it might be suitable for new triathletes, you’ll probably need a fairly high level of general fitness under your belt before you attempt it.

 Superbly beautiful, you swim in a crystal lake before cycling and running through the heart of Carinthia and Klagenfurt.
 Each year it attracts 3,000 athletes from over 60 countries and it is located in the self-professed ‘perfect triathlon landscape’.

 Novice Triathlons in Shetland

-On the northernmost outpost of Scotland, the Shetland Tri Club hosts a series of triathlons each year of varying lengths.
+On the northernmost outpost of Scotland, the Shetland Tri Club hosts a series of triathlons of varying distances each year.
 This year their novice triathlon was at Sandwick instead of the usual Brae.
-Either way, it attracts an intimate crowd to the spectacular scenery and distances including a 400m pool swim, a 10k bike ride, and 2.5k run, making it suitable for beginners and anyone aged 16 and over.
+Either way, the spectacular scenery attracts an intimate crowd.
+Distances include a 400m pool swim, a 10k bike ride, and 2.5k run, making it suitable for beginners and anyone aged 16 and over.